An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Introduction

 \section{Introduction}

 Individuals are producing ever growing amounts of personal data, which in turn fuel innovative services based on machine learning (ML).
-The classic \emph{centralized} paradigm consists in collecting, storing and analyzing this data on a (supposedly trusted) central server or in the cloud. which poses well documented privacy risks for the users.
-With the increase of public awareness and regulations, we are witnessing a shift towards a more \emph{decentralized} paradigm where personal data remains on each user's device, see the recent trend of federated learning \cite{kairouz2019advances}.
-In this setting, users do not trust the central server (if any), or each other, which introduces new issues regarding privacy and security.
-First, the information shared by the participants during the decentralized training protocol can reveal a lot about their private data (see \cite{Melis2019,Shokri2019} for inference attacks on federated learning).
-Formal guarantees such as differential privacy (DP) \cite{Dwork2006a} are needed to provably mitigate this and convince privacy-aware users to participate in the protocol.
+The classic \emph{centralized} paradigm consists in collecting, storing and analyzing this data on a (supposedly trusted) central server or in the cloud, which poses well documented privacy risks for the users.
+With the increase of public awareness and regulations, we are witnessing a shift towards a more \emph{decentralized} paradigm where personal data remains on each user's device, as can be seen from the growing popularity of federated learning \cite{kairouz2019advances}.
+In this setting, users typically do not trust the central server (if any), or each other, which introduces new issues regarding privacy and security.
+First, the information shared by users during the decentralized training protocol can reveal a lot about their private data (see \cite{Melis2019,Shokri2019,inverting} for inference attacks on federated learning).
+Formal guarantees such as differential privacy (DP) \cite{Dwork2006a} are needed to provably mitigate this and convince users to participate.
 Second, \emph{malicious} users may send incorrect results to bias the learned model in arbitrary ways \cite{Hayes2018,Bhagoji2019,Bagdasaryan2020}.
-Robustness to such adversaries is crucial to persuade service providers to move to a more decentralized and privacy-friendly setting.
+Ensuring the correctness of the computation is crucial to persuade service providers to move to a more decentralized and privacy-friendly setting.